-I have audited the accompanying basic financial statements - regulatory basis of the governmental activities, each major fund, and the aggregate remaining fund information of Arkoma School District No. I-91, LeFlore County, Oklahoma (District), as of and for the year ended June 30, 2020, as listed in the table of contents.
+I have audited the accompanying combined fund type and account group financial statements-regulatory basis of Arkoma School District No. I-91, LeFlore County, Oklahoma (District), as of and for the year ended June 30, 2022 and the related notes to the financial statements, as listed in the table of contents.